Clause 15 - Short title, etc

 My amendment is intended simply to give force and urgency to that recommendation, which was not controversial.
 Everyone accepted that it was an entirely sensible reaction to the Miltec scandal.
 We have suggested that a 40-day limit should be put on bringing forward the Order in Council that would make the legislation effective in the Isle of Man.
 The period could be 30 or 50 days; it is the spirit of the amendment that I want the Government to understand.

-Photo of Mr Rob Marris
+Photo of Rob Marris Rob Marris Labour, Wolverhampton South West

-I have every sympathy with the spirit of the amendment.
+I have every sympathy with the spirit of the Amendment.
 However, it has the potential to do the reverse of what the hon.
 Member for Twickenham (Dr. Cable) wants.
 If the 40-day deadline were missed, Her Majesty would not be able, by Order in Council, to extend the provisions.

-Photo of Mr Robert Key
+Photo of Robert Key Robert Key Conservative, Salisbury

-I entirely understand the reason for the amendment.
+I entirely understand the reason for the Amendment.
 It is important to probe the Government's thinking on the matter.
 I recall well the episode that the hon.
 Member for Twickenham described.
 There were enough blushes throughout Government to ensure that lessons were learned.
 Of course the hon.
 Member for Wolverhampton, South-West (Rob Marris) is right on the technical point about the amendment's having the reverse effect to the one intended.

 I hope that the Minister can convince us that lessons have indeed been learned, not only in Whitehall but in the Isle of Man which, after all, has an ancient Parliament.
 Its parliamentarians are astute and I have no doubt that they would not want the Isle of Man to get into the same predicament again.
 I hope for the Minister's reassurance, but I am glad that the hon.
 Member for Twickenham raised the issue.

-Mr Nigel Griffiths (Parliamentary Under-Secretary, Department of Trade and Industry; Edinburgh South, Labour)
+Photo of Nigel Griffiths Nigel Griffiths Parliamentary Under-Secretary, Department of Trade and Industry

 I, too, am glad that the issue has been raised, and I am grateful to the hon.
 Member for Twickenham for doing so.
 My hon.
-Friend the Member for Wolverhampton, South-West is right in his interpretation of the Bill, in that the effect of the amendment would be to risk preventing clause 15(5) being exercised after 40 days past Royal Assent.
+Friend the Member for Wolverhampton, South-West is right in his interpretation of the Bill, in that the effect of the Amendment would be to risk preventing Clause 15(5) being exercised after 40 days past Royal Assent.

 That is the technical reason for our rejection of the amendment.
 Let me seek to persuade the hon.
 Member for Twickenham that he should withdraw it on principle.
 We have received firm and detailed assurances from the Isle of Man authorities that they will be giving full effect, through Manx legislation, to all the controls made in or under the Bill, including the new controls to be imposed on arms trafficking and brokering in terms of transfers and technical assistance.
 That is in accordance with the 1979 Customs and Excise agreement that governs the customs union between the United Kingdom and the Isle of Man and which obliges the Isle of Man to maintain export controls parallel to those operating in the UK.